alessandra3265/Meteo/README.md

 Firefox, for example, requires geckodriver, which needs to be installed before the script can be run.

-Make sure it’s in your ***PATH***.

-Failure to observe this step will give you an error selenium.common.exceptions.WebDriverException: Message: ‘geckodriver’ executable needs to be in PATH.

-Other supported browsers will have their own drivers available.
 Links to some of the more popular browser drivers follow.

 Chrome:     https://sites.google.com/a/chromium.org/chromedriver/downloads